tompatobbe/VHDL-Alarm-Clock/README.md

 ## ⚙️ Overview

-The goal of this project is to build an alarm clock that:
+This repository contains VHDL code for an alarm clock that:
 - Keeps real time (hours and minutes)
 - Allows setting an alarm
 - Triggers an alarm signal when the current time matches the alarm time
 - Displays information on a seven-segment or LCD display

 The design uses modular VHDL components for timekeeping, mode selection, display control, and alarm logic.